 Although much of the Canadian material must be consulted onsite in the Reading Rooms at St Pancras, many items are also available on loan through the Library’s Document Supply service.

 The Library’s holdings of Canadian and North American newspapers are extensive.
-They are predominantly held on microform in the Newspaper Library at Colindale.
+They are predominantly held on microform and may be consulted in the Newsroom at St Pancras.
 In total, there are more than 650 national and regional Canadian newspapers represented, dating back to the bilingual Québec and Montréal Gazettes of the mid-18th century, and the Ottawa Daily Citizen from 1800, and forward to contemporary dailies such as the Toronto Globe and Mail, the Star, and the Vancouver Sun.

 - Canadian Studies: A Guide to Resources in the UK, compiled by Judy Collingwood (London: British Association of Canadian Studies, 1998), BL Shelfmarks: YC.1999.a.6215; HLR 026.971 Open Access